 - Habitat Enhancement/Mitigation Studies

-Marine mammal monitoring for mitigation and monitoring of potential impacts from construction at the Manette Bridge in Bremerton, Washington, Washington Department of Transportation and David Evans and Associates.
+Marine mammal and seabird monitoring for mitigation and monitoring of potential impacts from construction at the Manette Bridge in Bremerton, Washington, Washington Department of Transportation and David Evans and Associates.

 Habitat field inventory, suitability and prediction models for the Humboldt Pine Martin, Pacific Fisher, Northern Spotted Owl and Marbled Murrelet, and potential reintroduction of California Condor along the Klamath River in Northern California, Western Rivers Conservancy and Yurok Tribe.